ox-it/munki-staging/README.md

 * Testing: Items here are in testing.
 * To Production: Items here will be moved into production on the next run.

-When items are moved into production, they are moved to a dated list, so you have a history of when items were placed into production.
+When items are moved into production, they can be moved to a dated list, so you have a history of when items were placed into production.
 One list will be made per day.

 # Usage